 The jargon is enough to make most people stop reading.
 It doesn't need to be complicated.

-Traditional ecommerce platforms like Shopify couple the front-end and back-end together.
+Traditional ecommerce platforms like Shopify and WooCommerce couple the front-end and back-end together.
 The back-end handles your products, orders, inventory, payments, and customer data.
 The front-end is what your customers see: the storefront, the product pages, the checkout.
-On Shopify, both live in the same system.
-Shopify controls the experience end to end.
+On both platforms, these live in the same system — and the platform controls the experience end to end.

 Headless separates them.
 Your back-end still handles products, orders, and inventory — but it exposes all of that data via APIs.
 Your front-end is built independently, usually in React or Next.js, and pulls exactly what it needs from those APIs.
 The two systems talk to each other but don't depend on each other.